-Career and life planning is an exploratory process.
+Career planning is an exploratory process.
 It is identifying what you’re good at; how your skills, talents, values and interests translate into work; and where to find that work.
 Career planning is life building, encouraging people to become healthy, self-reliant citizens able to cope with constant change in rapidly changing labor markets as well as maintain balance between work and life roles.
 Participating and becoming actively engaged in the campus community as a college student provides you with the tools and resources necessary to navigate the campus.
 Much research has been centered around the importance of student engagement and the impact not only while in college, but in life.

 The Career Center has created the Career Planning Process, a three-step model (outlined below) to explore who you are and to provide you with a structure to become more engaged on campus.
 These steps include Research, Network, and Experience.
 There are resources in the Career Center and throughout the campus within the model.
-We encourage students to come into the CLP Center for support in this process.
-It is necessary that you take these steps to assist you with making informed decisions about your major and/or career.
-It is with these steps you will gain considerable knowledge about the career path of your choice.
-It may take several months to a couple of years in order to complete these steps, it is up to you.
-But in the end, you will know that the decision you make is truly an informed one.
+We encourage students to first come into the Career Center for support in this process.
+Moving from one step to the next will assist you with making informed decisions about your major and/or career.
+It is with these steps you will gain considerable knowledge about the career path of your choice and ultimately be more satisfied because life in college matters for life after college.
+And in the end, you will know that the major/career decision you make is truly an informed one.

 Step 1: Research

 The start of this process calls for learning about yourself, and self-assessment is a good way to do this.
 Identifying your interests, skills, and work values are important when exploring pathways related to educational and career options.
 Self-assessment is essentially a personal inventory, much like an inventory a business might take.
 You identify what you’ve got, what you need, what works and what doesn’t.
 Once you have identified these areas about yourself and/or obtained results from self-assessments, you can begin to explore career/occupational information and educational programs.
-There are many Resources on our website to explore, however to the right are just a few to begin with this step.
+Also, check out our Resources.

 Step 2: Network